Our attorneys have been assisting the Orange County and Southern California communities for over 35 years.

 - Lost income.
 If an injury forced you to miss work in order to recover, you can claim compensation for the wages lost at that time.

 - Medical expenses.
 A plaintiff can claim compensation for all expenses related to medical treatment resulting from a negligent act.
-It’s crucial for the plaintiff to have proof that his or her medical expenses resulted from the defendant’s actions and not some other cause.
+It’s crucial for the plaintiff to have proof that his or her medical bills resulted from the defendant’s actions and not some other cause.

 - Property damage.
 If the defendant’s negligent act damaged or destroyed the plaintiff’s personal property, the plaintiff can sue for the costs of replacing or repairing those items.